Innovative Gift Card Program With Cash Bonus Aims to Assist Newark Businesses

 NEWARK, N.J.
 (CBSNewYork) — There’s a new way to support local businesses in Newark crushed by the coronavirus.

-A gift card program is giving consumers extra cash to spend in the neighborhood.READ MORE: Gov. Hochul Allocates Additional $2 Million To Help Afghan Refugees Settle In New York
+A gift card program is giving consumers extra cash to spend in the neighborhood.READ MORE: Con Edison Asks Over 140,000 Brooklyn, Queens Residents To Conserve Energy While Crews Repair Electric Cables

 As CBS2’s Natalie Duddridge reported Tuesday, at the Green Chic Pea on Halsey Street, owner Martin Weber said customers used to stop in for lunch during their workday.
 That all changed when people were forced to work from home.

-Note: This story first appeared on Dec.
-7, 2021 and has since been updated.